Islati/minecraft-plugin-resolver/README.md

 In the above example Commons depends on the config_type kwarg, to determine what kind of configuration to use:
 Xml or Yml, as it support both.

-In future versions of the resolver, there will likely be support for pulling plugins of a private URL, such as a Jenkins build server, ftp host, direct link, so forth; Though that can be tackled when the time comes.